-At Dynamics International, we use “cookies” and other automated technologies to collect certain information about visitors, such as how many users visit our site and the most viewed web pages.
+At T-Dynamics, we use “cookies” and other automated technologies to collect certain information about visitors, such as how many users visit our site and the most viewed web pages.

 This technology does not track or store any information which could be used to identify you as an individual, rather it records your Web site visit anonymously.
 By collecting this information, we can better understand what areas of our website interest our visitors, and learn how to best tailor our site and our advertising to them.